 - Exhibiting changes in sleep patterns, sex drive, or other behavioral changes

 How Is Gambling Disorder Diagnosed?

-To diagnose gambling disorder, a mental health professional will assess the patient’s gambling behavior.
-The diagnostic process might also include interviews with loved ones or other people who might be familiar with the patient’s behavior.
+To diagnose a gambling disorder, a mental health professional will assess the patient’s gambling behavior.
+The diagnostic process might include interviews with loved ones or other people familiar with the patient’s behavior.